Programs for Young Lawyers

 The TBA YLD is committed to helping those who were not successful on their bar exam.
 We recommend you read this resource guide to receive encouragement and information on what to do next.

-The Tennessee Bar Association Young Lawyers Division's Diversity Leadership Institute (DLI) is a six-month leadership and mentoring program for Tennessee law students in their second, third or fourth years of study.
+The Tennessee Bar Association Young Lawyers Division's Diversity Leadership Institute (DLI) is a six-month leadership, professional development and networking program for all Tennessee law students in their second, third or fourth years of study.
 The program is designed to:

 Pro Bono Projects